How to Make a Plant Timelapse (Gear, Setup & Editing Guide)

 • Try not to move the pot or tripod.
 Tiny movements become very obvious in the final timelapse.

-Editing Your Plant Timelapse in DaVinci Resolve
+Editing your plant timelapse in DaVinci Resolve

 Once you’ve collected enough images (hundreds or thousands), it’s time to turn them into a video.
 I use DaVinci Resolve because the free version is insanely powerful.